mahouboy23/IB-notes/EXO 3 FRENCH.md

 14. En d'autres termes
 15. À long terme

-I want you to completly
+I want you to completly change and redo the